 In this guide, we will explain what the 9 box is and how it can be used as part of your performance management process.
 We will also discuss the pros and cons of conducting a 9 box assessment to help you decide if it is the right tool for you.

-- What is a 9 Box Grid?
+- What is the 9 box in talent management?

 - How to Use 9 Box Grid